PierreLorenzi/HyperCardPreview/StackFormat.md

 0x88 | Point | Point at the origin of the scroll of the card window 0x8C | *292 bytes* | *=0*
 0x1B0 | SInt32 | ID of the `FTBL` block (Font Table).
 If zero, the block doesn't exist.
-0x1B4 | SInt32 | ID of the `STBL` block (Decoration Table) If zero, the block doesn't exist.
+0x1B4 | SInt32 | ID of the `STBL` block (Decoration Table).
+If zero, the block doesn't exist.
 0x1B8 | Size | Size of the cards of the stack.
-If zero, they are 342 pixels wide and 512 high.
+If zero, they are 512 pixels wide and 342 pixels high.
 0x1BC | *260 bytes* | *=0*
 0x2C0 | Pattern Image[40] | The 40 patterns of the stack
 0x400 | Free Block Reference[] | Table of the `FREE` blocks.
 There is one reference for every `FREE` block, and the number of `FREE` blocks is given above.